IOU Respect Program Details and FAQs

 Employees of HI USA and people who have previously participated in a Hostelling International exchange program are not eligible.
 Participants from other IOU Respect partner associations must contact their national association for information about participating.

-The application deadline is April 22, 2024.
+Applications for IOU Respect 2024 are now closed.
 All applicants will be notified of their status by May 30, 2024.

 Program Details